 a little like school.
 He or she will help you with grammar — how to put words

 together properly to form clear statements and thoughts.
-If you have difficulties
+If you have trouble understanding

-with understanding what you hear, you may play games that work on these skills, such
+what you hear, you may play games that work on these skills, such as Simon Says.

 How Long Will Treatment Last?

 Some treatments are short and others are longer.
-It depends on the problem the
+It depends on the problem a kid

-kid is working on.
-A kid might see the therapist once a week or a few times a week.
+is working on.
+Kids might see a speech therapist once a week or a few times a week.

 Treatment can take a few weeks, a few months, or a few years.